Konngitas/discord-emoji-counter/README.md

 # discord-emoji-counter
-This python script will tally the usage of a guild's custom emoji within that guild using discord.py
+This python script will tally the usage of a guild's custom emoji within that guild using discord.py.
+It goes through all channels and threads it has access to and counts how many times each of the guild's emojis and stickers were used.

 ## Requirements
 - Python 3.7+